fscorrupt/awesome-stars/README.md

 - [TheWicklowWolf/LidaTube](https://github.com/TheWicklowWolf/LidaTube) - Find and download missing Lidarr albums via yt-dlp.
 - [Vansmak/OCDarr](https://github.com/Vansmak/OCDarr) - Automates sending and deleting episodes or seasons to sonarr as played based on your rules
 - [nashsu/FreeAskInternet](https://github.com/nashsu/FreeAskInternet) - FreeAskInternet is a completely free, PRIVATE and LOCALLY running search aggregator & answer generate using MULTI LLMs, without GPU needed.
 The user can ask a question and the system will  make a mult
-- [zigpy/zha-device-handlers](https://github.com/zigpy/zha-device-handlers) - ZHA device handlers bridge the functionality gap created when manufacturers deviate from the ZCL specification, handling deviations and exceptions by parsing custom messages to and from Zigbee devices
+- [zigpy/zha-device-handlers](https://github.com/zigpy/zha-device-handlers) - ZHA quirks bridge the functionality gap created when manufacturers deviate from the ZCL specification, handling deviations and exceptions by parsing custom messages to and from Zigbee devices.
 - [hyugogirubato/KeyDive](https://github.com/hyugogirubato/KeyDive) - Extract Widevine L3 keys from Android devices effortlessly, spanning multiple Android versions for DRM research and education.
 - [harry0703/MoneyPrinterTurbo](https://github.com/harry0703/MoneyPrinterTurbo) - 利用 AI 大模型和自动化工作流，根据主题或关键词一键生成高清短视频。Generate HD short videos from a topic or keyword with an automated AI workflow.
 - [custom-components/feedparser](https://github.com/custom-components/feedparser) - 📰 RSS Feed Integration